belle2/basf2/analysis/doc/FullEventInterpretation.rst

 FEIAnalysisSummaryTask and FEIAnalysisTask
 ------------------------------------------

 These modules are producing inputs for the FEI training.
-Since this is the most computationally intensive task, it is performed on grid resources.
+Since this is the most computationally intensive task, it is performed on the grid resources.
 The ``FEIAnalysisSummaryTask`` module is designed such, that it creates a ``FEIAnalysisTask`` module for each line entry in the dataset list given with the ``gbasf2_input_dslist`` setting.
 Each instance of ``FEIAnalysisTask`` is assigned with an individual dataset list containing the corresponding line entry and with a name modified with ``_part{index}``.
-In consequence, the module just ``FEIAnalysisSummaryTask`` summarizes the list of outputs produced by the individual tasks ``FEIAnalysisTask``, saving the lists in the file
+In consequence, the module ``FEIAnalysisSummaryTask`` just summarizes the list of outputs produced by the individual tasks ``FEIAnalysisTask``, saving the lists in the file
 ``list_of_output_directories.json``.

 Both modules have the following common settings:

 * ``cache``: is used within the path creation of FEI steering file to configure, which inputs are already precomputed.
 In contrast to the procedure used by ``distributed.py``, the only used values are -1 for stage -1 of FEI, and 0 for all other stages.
-This is done in that way to avoid large cache outputs ``RootOutput.root``, which would require a lot of space on grid.
-In consequence, to construct training data for a certain stage, all previous stages beginning from stage 0 need to be reconstructed from scratch using the corresponding trained BDT's that already exist.
+This is done in that way to avoid large cache outputs ``RootOutput.root``, which would require a lot of space on the grid.
+In consequence, to construct training data for a certain stage, all previous stages beginning from stage 0 need to be reconstructed from scratch using the corresponding trained BDTs that already exist.
 * ``monitor``: is used within the path creation of FEI steering file to enable creation of ROOT files used for monitoring the training.
 This is essentially only required for the evaluation of trainings done during stage 6, and therefore is only enabled for that stage.
 * ``stage``: is a task-specific setting to make a proper folder structure of the entire FEI training workflow.
 It is also used to set ``cache`` and ``monitor`` settings.
 * ``mode``: is another task-specific setting to make a proper folder structure of the entire FEI training workflow.
 In case of ``FEIAnalysisSummaryTask``, it is set to ``TrainingInput`` and extended with ``Part{index}`` for the individual instances of ``FEIAnalysisTask``.
 * ``gbasf2_project_name_prefix``: taken from the `settings.json <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/settings.json>`_ for ``FEIAnalysisSummaryTask`` and is extended with ``_Part{index}`` for instances of ``FEIAnalysisTask``.
-These prefixes is then used for the names of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks created by the corresponding `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ batch process.
+These prefixes are then used for the names of `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks created by the corresponding `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ batch process.
 * ``gbasf2_input_dslist``: taken from `settings.json <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/settings.json>`_ for ``FEIAnalysisSummaryTask`` and is extended with ``_part{index}`` for instances of ``FEIAnalysisTask``.
 Corresponding individual dataset lists are created by ``FEIAnalysisSummaryTask``.

 The following outputs are produced by ``FEIAnalysisTask`` for different stages: